macchie/minecraft-bedrock-server-bridge/README.md

 # Minecraft Bedrock Server Bridge

-`RCON` replacement for Mincraft Bedrock Dedicated Servers.
+`RCON` replacement for Minecraft Bedrock Dedicated Servers.

-Currently allows you to bridge you `server console` to a `Telegram Bot`.
+Currently allows you to bridge your `server console` to a `Telegram Bot`.

 ### Setup